Challenging. Transformative. High quality. Accessible. Welcoming. Community-driven. Student-focused.

 - Concert Orchestra

-Each audition includes: short solo, 2-3 scales, sight reading (and orchestral excerpt for Philharmonic and Symphony auditionees).
+Each audition includes: short solo, 2-3 scales, sight reading (and orchestral excerpt for students auditioning for Camerata through Symphony).
 Click here to learn more about auditions.

 In fall 2016, GTCYS launched Harmony, a program providing after-school group violin instruction twice a week for 18 3rd graders at Riverview Elementary, a dual immersion Spanish-English.
-This year, the program doubled to serve 40 3rd and 4th graders three days a week with the addition of semi-private lessons to boost students’ progress.
+This year, the program serves 3rd, 4th, and 5th graders three days a week with the addition of semi-private lessons to boost students’ progress.
 Designed to be highly accessible, Harmony provides instruments, performance opportunities, mentoring by older GTCYS students, concert attire, and transportation home.

-Given Harmony’s success and increased demand, we are excited to expand the 2018-19 program to serve 60 students.
-With the creation of a new 5th grade class, current 3rd and 4th graders will advance while we welcome 20 new 3rd graders and incorporate additional enrichment opportunities.
-We are grateful for this year’s funders who have made this program possible, including Xcel, Mardag, F.R.
-Bigelow, and St. Paul Foundations, and Aroha Philanthropies.
+Given Harmony’s success and increased demand, we are excited to expand the 2019-20 program.
+We are grateful for this year’s funders who have made this program possible, including Xcel Foundation, Aroha Philanthropies, and Minnesota State Arts Board.

 Whether you’re a first-time orchestra student or an advanced player, there’s a place for you in one of GTCYS’ three Summer Orchestras which inspire string, woodwind, brass, and percussion students.